mpbarbosa/busca_vagas/docs/api/DATA_FLOW_DOCUMENTATION.md

 #### Validation Logic

-When processing search requests, the system should validate:
+When processing search requests, the system validates booking rules based on the `applyBookingRules` parameter:

+1. **Parameter Check:** Check if `applyBookingRules` query parameter is present and its value
+   - If `applyBookingRules=false`: Skip validation and allow any date range
+   - If `applyBookingRules=true` or omitted (default): Apply holiday package validation
-1. **Date Range Check:** If the requested dates fall within either holiday package period
+2. **Date Range Check:** If validation is enabled, check if dates fall within either holiday package period
-2. **Exact Match Requirement:** If in a package period, dates must match exactly:
+3. **Exact Match Requirement:** If in a package period and rules enabled, dates must match exactly:
    - Christmas: `checkin=YYYY-12-22` AND `checkout=YYYY-12-27`
    - New Year: `checkin=YYYY-12-27` AND `checkout=YYYY+1-01-02`
-3. **Rejection:** Any partial or custom dates within these periods should be rejected
+4. **Rejection:** Any partial or custom dates within these periods are rejected (when rules enabled)

 **Business Rule References:**

 - **BR-18:** Holiday reservation periods are pre-defined as closed packages
-- **BR-19:** Reservations cannot be made on different dates during holiday periods
+- **BR-19:** Reservations cannot be made on different dates during holiday periods (by default)
+- **BR-20:** Booking rules can be optionally disabled via `applyBookingRules=false` parameter

 **Implementation Note:** These rules apply at the business logic layer and should be validated before initiating the Puppeteer scraping process to avoid unnecessary resource usage.
+The `applyBookingRules` parameter provides flexibility for users who need to search custom dates during holiday periods.

 ---